rehaq007/Enterprise-Sales-Data-Pipeline-using-AWS-Lambda/README.md

 ### 3. 🔐 Create a Secrets Manager Entry

 - Go to **AWS Secrets Manager**
-- Create a secret with the following key-value pairs:
+- Create a secret with the dbname as "salesdb".
+You would need the below info to connect your client with the MySQL DB RDS
   ```json
   {
     "username": "your_db_user",